Key local contacts and documents you will need for the Public Health Practitioner Programme.

 Local Public Health Practitioner Support

-Each area in Wessex has a Public Health Development Lead whose roles is to support Practitioners working on their portfolio.
+Each area in Kent, Surrey and Sussex has a Public Health Development Lead whose role is to support Practitioners working on their portfolio.
 They can be contacted below:

 - Kent – Ceirwen Thomas

 - Surrey – Negin Sarafrazshekary

 - Sussex – Karen Dennison or Becky Woodiwiss or Caroline Vass

 Describes the framework and process for gaining public health practitioner registration with UK Public Health Register (UKPHR).
 Includes guidance on the requirements for applicants, assessors and verifiers.
 It should be read in conjunction with the Supporting Information document.

 Information which helps practitioners to interpret the UKPHR Practitioner Standards.
 It will also be of use to Assessors and Verifiers to maintain consistent assessment.